-Mindy Grossman, 54, has served as a member of our Board of Directors and Chief Executive Officer since August 2008.
+Mindy Grossman, 55, has served as a member of our Board of Directors and Chief Executive Officer since August 2008.
 Commencing in April 2006 and through August 2008, Ms. Grossman served as Chief Executive Officer of IAC Retailing, which consisted of HSN, Cornerstone Brands and two other IAC e-commerce businesses.
 Ms. Grossman joined IAC from Nike, Inc., the largest seller of athletic footwear and apparel in the world, where she served as Vice President and head of the company's global apparel business from October 2000 to March 2006.
 From October 1995 to October 2000, Ms. Grossman was President and CEO at Polo Jeans Company, then a licensee of Polo Ralph Lauren Corporation, and from October 1994 to October 1995, Vice President of New Business Development at Polo Ralph Lauren Corporation, a global leader in the design, marketing and distribution of premium lifestyle products.
 From September 1991 to October 1994, Ms. Grossman was President of the Chaps Ralph Lauren division of Warnaco's Menswear and Executive Vice President of Warnaco Menswear division.
 From June 1987 to September 1991, Ms. Grossman was Vice President of Sales and Merchandising at Tommy Hilfiger, a global apparel and retail company.
-Ms. Grossman serves on the board of directors of the National Retail Federation and Fisker Automotive, as well as on the board of Cosmetic Executive Women.
-She is a member of the advisory board of the J. Baker School of Retail at the Wharton School of Business.
+Ms. Grossman serves on the board of directors of Bloomin' Brands, Inc., a holding company with a portfolio of restaurant concepts, as well as on the boards of the National Retail Federation and the U.S. Fund for UNICEF, and was recently appointed the Chairman of the board of directors of the NRF Foundation, the non-profit arm of the National Retail Federation.

-Ms. Grossman is a 33-year veteran of the apparel and retail industries and is well-known for brand strategy and business development.
+Ms. Grossman is a 34-year veteran of the apparel and retail industries and is well-known for brand strategy and business development.
 She gained significant experience building businesses at Nike, Polo Jeans, Ralph Lauren and Tommy Hilfiger and, since becoming CEO of HSNi in 2006, has used this experience to help transform and relaunch HSN and to develop and expand the brand and product portfolio.
 Ms. Grossman brings to the Board extensive leadership, business and management experience, including specific experience in brand development.
 Ms. Grossman's service as a director and CEO establishes a critical link between the Board and the senior leaders at HSNi, enabling the Board to perform its oversight function with the benefit of management's perspective on the business.

-Stephanie Kugelman, 64, has served as a member of our Board of Directors since August 2008.
-Ms. Kugelman currently serves as a principal of A.S.O., A Second Opinion, a brand consultancy firm that she founded in 2007.
+Stephanie Kugelman, 65, has served as a member of our Board of Directors since August 2008.
+Ms.Kugelman currently serves as a principal of A.S.O., A Second Opinion, a brand consultancy firm that she founded in 2007.
 Prior to that, for 36 years and until her retirement in 2007, Ms. Kugelman was employed by Young & Rubicam, a marketing and communications company specializing in advertising, public relations, direct marketing and brand identity consulting.
 During her tenure at Young & Rubicam, Ms. Kugelman served in increasingly senior roles, most recently as Vice Chairman and Chief Strategic Officer from June 2001 to March 2007 and as Chairman and Chief Executive Officer of Young & Rubicam's New York office from May 1999 to May 2001.
 Ms. Kugelman continues to serve as a Vice Chairman Emeritus at Young & Rubicam.
-She is also a member of the board of directors of Whole Foods Market, Inc., the world's largest retailer of natural and organic foods, as well as Safe Horizon, a support and advocacy agency for victims of crime and abuse.
+She is also a member of the board of directors of Whole Foods Market, Inc., the world's largest retailer of natural and organic foods, as well as Safe Horizon, a support and advocacy agency for victims of sexual and domestic violence, crime or trafficking.